Thomas Vinciguerra: Death and legacy

 Thomas Vinciguerra died at the age of 57 on February 22, 2021.
 He is buried at Pine Lawn Memorial Park in Farmingdale, NY.

-Ronald Wilmer, Columbia Class of 1986, wrote: Tom, who was a graduate of Columbia College, the Journalism School and the Graduate School of Arts and Sciences, was a valued member of the Columbia community.
+Ronald Wilmer, Columbia Class of 1986, wrote that Vinciguerra: was a valued member of the Columbia community.
 He frequently contributed to Columbia Magazine and Columbia College Today...
 Late last year, Columbia University Press published Tom’s last book: an anthology, which he edited, called A Community of Scholars: Seventy-Five Years of The University Seminars at Columbia.
 It’s a fitting final work for a writer who earned three degrees at Columbia.
 Audere magazine remembered Vinciguerra as "Embracing his Weird": Vinciguerra’s writing talents were spectacular and effortless, but he veered to the obscure.
 During his college years, at Columbia, he enthusiastically revived the long-dead "Philolexian" debating society, which thanks to his enthusiastic, not entirely un-weird efforts, survives to this day.
 Indeed, Vinciguerra embraced his own weirdness without apology.
 When Time Magazine published an anonymous photograph of him during the 1980s and called him a "trekkie," he sternly wrote them a correction: he was a "trekker," he insisted, not a "trekkie," a distinction that only a trekkie could possibly have known.